Best Laser Cap for Hair Loss

 At Innerbody Research, we extensively test each health service we review, including laser caps for hair loss.
 All told, our team has spent over 500 hours researching the various causes of and treatments for hair loss, from prescription intervention and nutritional supplements to LLLT devices like laser caps.

 We also got hands-on with the devices discussed — evaluating the customer service experience, build quality, performance, and safety features these companies offer.
 That way, we can give you a clear look at what it’s like to acquire and use a laser cap.
 Additionally, like all health-related content on this website, this review was thoroughly vetted by one or more members of our Medical Review Board for accuracy.
+In this case, we spoke extensively with Dr. Scott Bukoski, an experienced dermatologist who gave his candid take on LLLT and its potential.

 Over the past two decades, Innerbody Research has helped tens of millions of readers make more informed decisions to live healthier lifestyles.